• Skip to primary navigation

 These Blackberry Buttermilk Muffins are soft, moist bakery style buttermilk muffins that are bursting with fresh blackberries!
 The lovely flavors and textures of these muffins make them a fantastic way to start your day!

-If you enjoy this recipe, check out the posts for my Buttermilk Chocolate Chip Muffins, Blackberry Lemon Bread, and Butterscotch Banana Muffins!
+If you enjoy this recipe, check out the posts for my Buttermilk Chocolate Chip Muffins, Blackberry Lemon Bread, and Nutella Muffins!

 Jump to: